How to Get ONC Health IT Certification: Criteria & Requirements

 SMART on FHIR Authorization Flow

-For better understanding, let’s consider the example of a mobile app that needs to access patient information to display a historical heart rate graph.
-When a user installs this app and initiates the sign-up process, they are redirected to the authorization server where they encounter a login screen requesting their approval for the required scopes.
+For better understanding, let’s consider a mobile app that needs to access patient information to display a historical heart rate graph.
+When a user installs this app and initiates the sign-up process, they are redirected to the authorization server, where they encounter a login screen requesting their approval for the required scopes.

 SMART on FHIR uses scopes to grant specific access rights to third-party applications.
 These scopes are categorized into patient-specific, user-specific, and system-specific-level scopes that can authorize various permissions like .read, .write, and .* (SMART on FHIR version 1.0.0) or *.cruds (SMART on FHIR version 2.0.0).